MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/virtual-agent.md

 ## Restart or close a session

-Your conversation with the virtual agent is open until you restart the conversation or when you end the session.
+Your conversation with the virtual agent is open until you restart the conversation or until you end the session.

 1. To start a new session, select **Restart virtual agent**.